Strep Throat During Pregnancy: Symptoms, Treatment and Prevention

 Symptoms of strep throat during pregnancy

-You are pregnant and experiences a variety of symptoms.
-You know you don’t feel well, but you biggest question is “What do I have?”
+You are pregnant and experience a variety of symptoms.
+You know you don’t feel well, but your biggest question is “What do I have?”

 If you are worried that you might have strep throat, you can take a look at the symptoms below: